greenpeace/gpea-npm-en-uploader/README.md

 [Chrome Selenium Driver Download Link](https://www.npmjs.com/package/selenium-webdriver)

-You have to download the Selenium `Chrome Webdriver` which match your OS and your Chrome version.
-Please put `chromedriver` file next by your `package.json` file.
+You have to download the Selenium `Chrome Webdriver`, which matches your OS and your Chrome version.
+Please put the `chromedriver` file next by your `package.json` file.

 #### Install via npm